Astros' Dallas Keuchel: Rehab start scheduled for Monday

 Keuchel (neck) will make a rehab start with Double-A Corpus Christi on Monday, Jake Kaplan of the Houston Chronicle reports.

 Keuchel is set to toss at least two innings of work with Corpus Christi after pitching a simulated game Thursday.
 The southpaw has been out since the beginning of June, but appears to be nearing his return.
-Depending on the results of his rehab outing, Keuchel could make his next appearance at the major-league level.
+Depending on the results of his rehab outing, Keuchel could make his next appearance at the major-league level, although it is likely that he will need at least two rehab appearances.

 More News